Please ensure Javascript is enabled for purposes of website accessibility

 kgentz@greaterfreeport.com

-Becky Eberle is the administrative services manager for the Greater Freeport Partnership.
+Becky Eberle is the operations manager for the Greater Freeport Partnership.
 She assists the executive director in management of the corporation’s board of directors, committee, membership, and strategic allies and establishes a smooth functioning office noted for its excellent customer service, operating efficiency, professional image, product quality and high-quality prospect responses and client research.

 Prior to working for the Partnership, Becky’s work history reflects 23 years throughout various areas of the banking industry.